 The colonial-era sedition charges in Hong Kong have only been resuscitated by the government since 2020.
-No one has been prosecuted under these charges since 1976.
-The authorities weaponized these charges to prosecute political activists, journalists and authors who exercised their right to freedom of expression.
+No one had been prosecuted under these charges since 1967.
+The authorities have weaponized these charges to prosecute political activists, journalists and authors who exercised their right to freedom of expression.
 In December 2021, executives and board members of the defunct media outlet Stand News were arrested for "seditious publications".
-On April 6, 2022, national security police arrested six people on sedition charges because they "caused nuisance" during a court hearing.
+On 6 April 2022, national security police arrested six people on sedition charges because they "caused nuisance" during a court hearing.
 Two were subsequently charged with sedition for clapping and chanting slogans in court.
-On April 10, 2022, a journalist was arrested for allegedly publishing "seditious materials".
-On April 20, 2022, a political activist was convicted of "uttering seditious words" and sentenced to 40 months' imprisonment for chanting popular protest slogans such as "Down with the Communist Party" and "Five demands, not one less" in public.
+On 10 April 2022, a journalist was arrested for allegedly publishing "seditious materials".
+On 20 April 2022, a political activist was convicted of "uttering seditious words" and sentenced to 40 months' imprisonment for chanting popular protest slogans such as "Down with the Communist Party" and "Five demands, not one less" in public.